 Boasting more individual servers than all of its competitors, PIA has thousands of servers in Canada alone, meaning it's super simple to find a speedy connection wherever you are in the country.

-PIA is pretty handy for streaming, with the power to unblock US Netflix, YouTube, Disney+ and Amazon Prime.
-However, we did have issues accessing Canadian Netflix, so PIA will only really be useful for those looking to expand their watching from the comfort of their homes.
+PIA is pretty handy for streaming, with the power to unblock, YouTube, Disney+ and Amazon Prime.
+However, we did have issues accessing some Netflix libraries, so it's not perfect in this regard.

 Privacy-wise, PIA is seriously impressive.
 With a comprehensive zero-logging policy alongside interesting advanced features like port forwarding and a command line tool which allows you to write your own scripts that automate the program, it'll defini8tely appeal to the techier user.

 One of the few negatives is that PIA's connection speeds are fairly average, but with WireGuard connections reaching more than 300Mbps, these speeds should be satisfactory for just about ay user – and for the price, it's a great value Canada VPN.

 Canada VPN FAQ

 If you follow the news you'll know that online freedoms are gradually getting eroded in Canada and the US (well, the whole world, really), so having a VPN is the first and easiest step to take in making sure you're looking after your data.

 By anonymizing all your traffic, a good Canada VPN can help you avoid hackers and trackers, targeting advertising, ISP throttling and so much more – check out our mega page on VPN uses to learn about everything they can do.